Composing Difficult Rhythms

-I wanted to revive the Composition Corner Q & A segment since I’m getting all kinds of questions via email and Facebook.
+I wanted to revive the Composition Corner Q & A segment since I’m getting all kinds of questions via email and Facebook, especially about composing difficult rhythms for students who can create them but not read them.
 Recently, Becky asked me on the ComposeCreate FB page:

 I just finished working with my students and submitting their compositions to our state composition festival (Indiana).
 Three of my elementary students composed pieces where I had to help them with their more complex rhythm (and boy – some of the rhythms were indeed complex!).
 My question is, in your opinion, should I have encouraged them to stick with only rhythms they could notate?